p02e909/anr/README.md

 # ANR

-This program allows users to input a master.csv file and displays its contents on the screen.
+This program allows users to input element_master.csv and menu_master.csv file, then generate 10 menu with 5 element each menu.

 ## Table of Contents